 Talk to your doctor about your complete medical history.
 In most cases, you may also want to try less aggressive treatment modalities first.

 Infertility strikes at the very core of what makes us human--the desire to be a parent and to continue the next generation.
 So it can also trigger a wide variety of emotions, including frustration, anger, depression, self-loathing, and more.

 Many couples who struggle with infertility report relationship troubles.
 Some experience anxiety or depression.
 Most say that fertility issues take over much of their life, and often distract them from enjoying other pursuits, such as travel or time with friends.

 No matter how long you have tried or why you are infertile, there is hope.
 But you need the right care and the right support.
-The Center of Reproductive Medicine has helped thousands of people just like you.
+The Center of Reproductive Medicine in Houston, Texas has helped thousands of people just like you.
 We offer compassionate, comprehensive care.
 Our team is at the forefront of fertility medicine.
 We don’t just know the standards for care; in many cases, we’ve helped to develop them.
 So turn to an expert and shorten the timeline to pregnancy.